What Has Happened to the Milwaukee Bucks During the 2015-2016 NBA Season?

 Overview of Milwaukee Bucks During the 2015-2016 Season

-What has happened to the Milwaukee Bucks during the 2015-2016 NBA season?
+What happened to the Milwaukee Bucks during the 2015-2016 NBA season?
 Before the start of the season at the end of October 2015, many fans and critics had predicted that the Bucks would improve on their 41-41 record in the 2014-2015 season.
 Milwaukee, after all, had signed premier free-agent center Greg Monroe in July of 2015, and the second overall pick in the 2014 NBA draft, Jabari Parker, was returning from serious knee surgery.
 The Bucks, however, to the disappointment of fans like me and the dismay of critics, have been playing bad basketball.
-As of March 6, 2016, Milwaukee's record is 26-37, and it is highly unlikely the Bucks will even make the NBA playoffs this year.
+As of March 6, 2016, Milwaukee's record is 26-37, and it is doubtful the Bucks will even make the NBA playoffs this year.

-This article analyzes what went wrong with the Bucks in 2015-2016, and what Milwaukee must do to improve and get back to the playoffs in the 2016-2017 season.
+This article analyzes what went wrong with the Bucks in 2015-2016, and what Milwaukee must do to improve and return to the playoffs in the 2016-2017 season.

 Optimism Going Into the 2015-2016 Season